other8026/community-docs/content/articles/wireless-emergency-alerts.md

 - Keyguard - Display over the keyguard when the device is locked.
 - Read (privileged) phone state - Check if the user is in a call, get carrier config, get carrier ID (to reset settings if/when a new one is used),

-I think the rest are pretty obvious why they're there.
+I think it's pretty obvious why the rest are there.

+## Conclusion
+Hopefully after reading about this boring service/app, you agree that Wireless Emergency Alerts is not a "backdoor" or even worth worrying about.
+It's just a boring app that bothers you if it receives an alert to do so.